allyourbankarebelongtous/pleb-vpn/README.md

 set up locally on the Raspiblitz, so **even if you are sharing a VPS with someone you don't know, they'll never get access to your Raspiblitz.**

+Also, Pleb-VPN provides a script to easily enable LetsEncrypt for BTCPayServer and/or LNBits using your VPS and any domain name that allows CNAME record entry (most DNS providers).
+This has an advantage over the regular Raspiblitz LetsEncrypt, which only supports token authentication through DuckDNS.
+Your LetsEncrypt certs are generated locally and the key will never leave your node, ensuring your traffic through the VPS is encrypted.

 Finally, Pleb-VPN comes with the ability to automatically send recurring payments over lightning via keysend. _(credit to m00ninite's excellent scripts, found here: https://github.com/rootzoll/raspiblitz/pull/2404)._